Member Search

 Independent directories with proprietary methodology

-International publications evaluating attorneys through proprietary methodologies based on confidential peer review and with verifiable selection criteria provide particularly relevant information.
-Peer-reviewed publications are a consolidated reference in this area.
-Continuity in the selection over more than ten consecutive years, with category-specific recognitions in criminal defence, is a reliable indicator of sustained professional recognition.
+International publications evaluating attorneys using proprietary methodologies based on confidential peer review and verifiable selection criteria provide particularly relevant information.
+Peer-reviewed publications are an established point of reference in this area.
+Continued recognition in a public directory profile, together with category-specific recognition in criminal defence, is a relevant indicator of sustained professional standing.
 Inclusion in a single edition does not equal the consolidation that comes with continued presence.

 Which categories of offences concentrate criminal activity in Murcia?